q741242673/HandTrackFake/README.md

 # HandTrackFake
-Simulate hand tracking movements for visionOS, in order to debug hand tracking on visionOS simulator.
+Simulate hand tracking movements in order to debug hand tracking on visionOS simulator.
+You no longer need real VisionPro device to test your spacial gestures.
-This module uses VNHumanHandPoseObservation on Mac/iPad to capture finger movement.
+This module uses VNHumanHandPoseObservation on Mac/iPhone to capture finger movement.
-Then send that hand tracking data to visionOS simulator on Mac via bluetooth.
+And send that hand tracking data to visionOS simulator on Mac via bluetooth.
-All you need is iPad (or iPhone) and Mac, to debug visionOS hand tracking.
+All you need is Mac (additionally iPhone/iPad as TrackingSender) to debug visionOS hand tracking.

 - Aug/30/2023: Now TrackingSender works on Mac Catalyst using mac front camera.